Edith Bolling Wilson Museum Wytheville, VA – Explore History in Southwest Virginia

 The First Lady Who Quietly Shaped a Nation

-Born in the heart of Wytheville, Virginia, on October 15, 1872, Edith Bolling was the seventh of eleven children born to Judge William H. Bolling and Sallie Bolling.
-From these modest Southern roots, she would rise to quietly wield extraordinary influence in the nation's highest office.
-Today, her birthplace stands as a unique landmark: the only First Lady birthplace museum in Virginia, and one of only eight historic sites in the country dedicated to telling the story of a First Lady.
+Born in the heart of Downtown Wytheville, Virginia, on October 15, 1872, Edith Bolling was the seventh of eleven children born to Judge William H. Bolling and Sallie Bolling.
+From these modest Southern roots, she would become First Lady of the United States – wife of President Woodrow Wilson.

 Picture